 Quick note: Don’t be unique for the sake of being unique.
 Selling fur coats in a heat wave may be unique, but it’ll make you zilch.

->

-> Here at AWeber, we have terrific automations and an easy-to-use interface, but we choose to highlight our amazing award-winning customer service as our USP.
-We’re not just bias.
-Our customer solutions team took home TWO Stevie Awards this year.
-(The Stevies are basically the Oscars of customer support.)
+Here at AWeber, we have terrific automations and an easy-to-use interface, but we choose to highlight our amazing award-winning customer service as our USP.
+We’re not just biased.
+Our customer solutions team takes home Stevie Awards every year (the Stevie Awards are like the Oscars in the customer solutions world).

->

-> There are a bunch of Email Service Providers a customer can pick from.
-They ultimately pick us because they know they’ll always have a live expert in our Chalfont, Pennsylvania headquarters to help them — whether it’s via chat, email, or phone.
+There are a bunch of Email Service Providers a customer can pick from.
+They ultimately pick us because they know they’ll always have a live expert to help them.

->

-> So what’s your USP?
+So what’s your USP?

 To uncover your USP, answer these questions in as much detail as possible:

 - What product or service are you selling?
 If you’re an affiliate, what businesses or products are you promoting?